pwa-builder/pwabuilder-ios/faq.md

 No, not currently.
 You'll need Xcode to build your project, which is only available on Mac.

 In the near future, the PWABuilder team may automate the build process for you, in which case you'll be able to submit the package to the App Store without a Mac.
-If this is important to you, please [let us know](https://github.com/pwa-builder/PWABuilder/issues/new?assignees=&labels=enhancement%20%3Asparkles%3A,ios-platform&body=I%20would%20like%20to%20see%20PWABuilder%20iOS%20platform%20produce%20builds%20for%20me%20so%20that%20I%20do%20not%20need%20a%20Mac%20to%20build.&title=ios%20-%20build%20for%20me).
+If this is important to you, please upvote this [issue](https://github.com/pwa-builder/PWABuilder/issues/2436).

 In the meantime, there are 3rd party build services, such as [AppVeyor](https://www.appveyor.com/pricing/) or [GitHub Actions with Xcode Archive](https://github.com/marketplace/actions/xcode-archive), that can build Xcode projects as part of your continuous integration (CI) pipeline.